TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 const blocksFromHTML = editor.HTMLToBlocks(html);
 ```

+`returns:` The blocks parsed from the HTML string.

-This function will try to create `Block` objects out of any HTML block-level elements, and`InlineNode` objects from any HTML inline elements, though not all types of elements are recognized.
-If BlockNote doesn't recognize an HTML element's tag, it will parse it as a paragraph or plain text.
+Tries to create `Block` objects out of any HTML block-level elements, and `InlineNode` objects from any HTML inline elements, though not all HTML tags are recognized.
+If BlockNote doesn't recognize an element's tag, it will parse it as a paragraph or plain text.

 **Example**